-Hope Center OC's worship service is scheduled to take place this Sunday at the Anaheim Marriott Suites at 10 a.m. in Garden Grove, the ministry announced on its Facebook page.
-Media reports indicate that Sunday services will be held at the Marriott Suites for the next month.
+Schuller Coleman's worship service is scheduled to take place at the Anaheim Marriott Suites at 10 a.m. in Garden Grove, the ministry announced on its Facebook page.
+Media reports indicate that services will be held at the Marriott Suites for the next month.

 Pastor Harold Shaw will be leading the service and Grammy Award-winning producer Scott Smith will be on hand for the service along with his wife, gospel singer Debbie McClendon-Smith.
 A children's program will also be provided at the service, according to the Hope Center of Christ Facebook page.

-Just two weeks ago, Schuller Coleman announced that she would be splitting from Crystal Cathedral church and moving the ministry her father started decades ago from its Garden Grove campaus to a new location and under a new name.
+Just two weeks ago, Schuller Coleman announced that she would be splitting from the Crystal Cathedral church and moving the ministry her father started decades ago from the Crystal Cathedral to a new location and under a new name.

-Schuller Coleman's split with Crystal Cathedral Ministries came as a highly public dispute between the Schuller family and the church board saw every last remaining member of the church's founding family depart the institution.
+Schuller Coleman's split with the church came as a highly public dispute between the Schuller family and the Crystal Cathedral church board saw every last remaining member of the church's founding family depart the institution.

-The service received praise from those who followed Schuller Coleman and brother-in-law Jim Penner to the new church, which has declared that "Hope Center OC is paving the way to the new era of ministry."
+The service received praise from those who followed Schuller Coleman and brother-in-law Jim Penner to the new church.

-"It was an amazing morning and praise the message that stirred my heart and drew me closer to Jesus," Michelle Frazier Cavinder wrote on the wall of the Hope Center of Christ's Facebook page after the premiere service.
+"It was an amazing morning and praise the message that stirred my heart and drew me closer to Jesus," Michelle Frazier Cavinder wrote on the wall of the Facebook page for Hope Center of Christ.

 "We were all blessed by an awesome service, that only God could have pulled together with such short notice," another worshiper named Debbie Lips wrote.

-The megachurch became riddled with problems following the retirement of the elder Schuller, which included a highly public family split and bankruptcy wranglings in court.
-The Schuller's only son, Robert A. Schuller, recently said in an interview that he believes the ministry's downfall was brought on by sibling rivalry.
+The megachurch became riddled with problems following the retirement of the Rev. Schuller, which included a highly public family split and bankruptcy.
+The Schuller's only son Robert A. Schuller recently said in an interview that he believes the ministry was brought on by sibling rivalry.

-Robert A. Schuller served as senior pastor to the ministry following his father's retirement in 2006.
-His position was short lived though, as he was allegedy ousted by his older sisters in their bid to maintain "job security."
+Robert A. Schuller served as a senior pastor to the ministry following his father's retirement.
+His position was short lived though, as he was ousted by his older sisters in a bid to maintain "job security," according to Schuller.

-Nevertheless, the former pastor turned chairman of a family-centered media fund said that he does not harbor resentment toward his siblings despite believing that the rivalry led to the "demise of the ministry."
+Nevertheless, the former pastor turned chairman of a family-centered media fund said that he does not harbor resentment towards his siblings despite that fact that he believes that the rivalry led to the "demise of the ministry."